 Latest publications:

-Ganar et al., bioRxiv, 2023
+Ganar et al., Nat.
+Chem, 2024

-Biosensing using soft matter-based microsensors
+Biosensing using liquid crystal-based microsensors

 Rapid diagnosis is key to ensuring optimized treatment of diseases.
 Biosensing techniques, however, can be quite slow to perform, often requiring specialized laboratory equipment or technicians to interpret.
 We want to probe the potential of liquid crystals to exhibit a clear and rapid optical response in presence of biomarkers (antibodies, toxins, etc.).
 By harnessing their unique ability to exhibit crystalline ordering and birefringence, our goal is to produce a liquid crystal-based biosensor capable of rapid in situ detection of biomolecules.
 We would ultimately like to prototype a lab-on-a-chip diagnostic test that can be used on-field by a non-expert.